HiggsBoson3310/F2PyDdemo/README.md

 print(gensub.seaton.__doc__)
 ```

 This will print the necessary input for the function and the output.
-There is no description, but the notation is the same from the source fortran codes.
+There is no description fo each parameter, but the notation is the same from the fortran source codes.

 To exit python back into the linux terminal type